 Click Confirm to proceed.

 Step 5.
-Save, close and launch your HubSpot to Trello flow!
+Save, close and launch your HubSpot Trello integration!

 And that’s it!
 You’ve just completed a flow between HubSpot and Trello.
 Congratulations!

 If you’ve followed the steps above, your flow will now:

 - Create a card in Trello as soon as our Hubspot user specifies that a deal requires additional support from other teams as specified in our rules.

 - Enable the team in Trello to support the team in Hubspot and send information back to them automatically by completing the synced cards.